theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 - `Docs`: A Pull requests that Instruction document has been added
 - `New Feature`: A Pull requests that provides a new feature
 - `Feature`: A Pull requests that provides an option or addition to existing feature
-- `Configurations`: A Pull requests related to configurations
 - `Improvement`: A Pull requests that improves NexT
 - `i18n`: A Pull requests that makes new languages translation
 - `Performance`: A Pull requests that improves the performance